JuanSuarezZ/flutter-chat/README.md

 # chat

-A new chat in Flutter project, developed in fernando herrera course (advanced flutter) and added other functionalities like set theme in runtime.
+A chat Flutter project with nodejs server in heroku, developed in fernando herrera course (advanced flutter) and added other functionalities like set theme in runtime.

 Final result.